Share Code for Settled Status: Practical Guide

 How do employees obtain a share code to prove settled status?

-The online ‘Right to Work Checking Service’ operates on the basis of the migrant worker first accessing the record of their immigration status using their passport or national identity card.
+The online ‘Right to Work Checking Service’ operates on the basis that the worker first accesses the record of their immigration status using their passport or national identity card.
 If an individual has applied under the scheme as an eligible family member of an EEA or Swiss national, they can use their biometric residence card or permit to access their records.

 To prove EU settled status, the prospective employee should follow this step-by-step process: